File a Delayed Baggage Report

 On those trips when you know you're carrying more than the liability limits, you may want to ask about purchasing "excess valuation" from the airline when you check in.
 Of course, there is no guarantee the airline will sell you this protection.
 The airline may refuse, especially if the item is valuable or breakable.

-Many airlines charge extra fees for checked baggage, advance seat assignments, meals, and other services.
-The Department of Transportation has ruled that an airline must prominently disclose all potential fees on their websites.
-The airline must also refund baggage fees if they lose your baggage.
-Airlines are also required to include all government taxes and fees in the advertised price.
-For more information contact the Department of Transportation's Aviation Consumer Protection Division.
+Many airlines charge extra fees for checked baggage and some charge for carry-ons.
+Others charge for advance seat assignments, meals, unaccompanied minors, and other services.
+The Department of Transportation has ruled that an airline must prominently disclose all mandatory taxes and fees on their website.
+The airline must also refund baggage fees if it loses your baggage.